-Despite what you might think, nobody’s born with great parenting skills!
-Those parents you admire most learn those skills from experience.
+Despite what you might think, nobody’s born with excellent parenting skills!
+Those moms you admire most learn those skills from experience.

-You may also be catching parents that you admire during their best times.
+You may also be catching moms that you admire during their best times.
 You know.
-The times you feel like a great mom and your kids are following instructions miraculously.
+The times you feel like a great mom, and your kids are following instructions miraculously.

-Watching other parents and learning from your own experiences are excellent ways to enhance your parenting skills.
+Watching other moms and learning from your own experiences are excellent ways to enhance your parenting skills.

 Yet, it’s sometimes unnerving when you think about parenting.
 Kids need so much attention!
-And as a parent, you’re fully accountable for their well-being.
+And as a mom, you’re entirely accountable for their well-being.
 That’s a heavy load to carry, especially for a first-time parent.

 The good news is that if you take it in stride, you can master the art of effective parenting.

-Try these strategies to develop awesome parenting skills.
+Try these strategies to develop impressive parenting skills.

 Learn from other moms and dads